 On the slow blues of ‘Exit Wounds’ the arrangement leaves Cuddihy straining a tad in an uncomfortably high vocal register, and the same is true on the following ‘No Blues’.
 But it’s still worth noting that ‘Exit Wounds’ comes with a simple and appealing descending riff and suitably mournful harp from Clements, while on ‘No Blues’ the rhythm section cook up an appetising groove out of a stomping beat and soulful bass, with some Morse Code like guitar chords, though for me it cries out for the colour of horns rather than harp.

 ‘Too Much Sugar’ though, is a short and sweet jump blues concoction that combines a ‘Ballroom Blitz’-ish rhythm with somersaulting bass and a brief, rock’n’rollin’ guitar solo, while Cuddihy’s rattling vocal is rounded out by some enjoyable the-gang’s-all-here backing vocals.

 When everything clicks Chasin’ The Train show themselves to be a really capable, enjoyable outfit, as ‘Beat Up Ford’, ‘Temporary Man’ and ‘Too Much Sugar’ demonstrate.
-There’s just this frustrating sense that Dead Man’s Handle that there was a better album wrestling to get, if they’d only been able to spot when some aspects needed more work.
+There’s just this frustrating sense that with Dead Man’s Handle there was a better album wrestling to get out, if they’d only been able to spot when some aspects needed more work.
 Maybe next time.